-All Muslims revere Jesus, whom they call cIsa.
-Some even lovingly focus their devotional lives on him.
-This belief in Jesus as one of God’s greatest prophets comes directly from the Muslim scripture.
-A careful study of the Qur’an reveals that some of its teachings about Jesus agree with the Bible, while others disagree.
-To simplify the topic, we’ll view it in terms of the Qur’an’s direct agreement and disagreement with the Bible, as well as other forms of divergence.
+All Muslims revere Jesus, some lovingly focusing their devotional lives on him.
+And Muslim reverence for Jesus comes directly from the Qur’an.
+A careful study of the Qur’an reveals that some of its teachings about Jesus agree with the Bible, while others plainly disagree.
+To simplify the topic, we’ll view it in terms of the Qur’an’s direct agreement and disagreement with the Bible, as well as its other forms of divergence.
 The Qur’an clearly agrees with the Bible on all these points:

 - Jesus was conceived by divine miracle, born of the virgin Mary